formers/former/README.md

 ----------

 Checkboxes and radios, man, aren't those annoying ?
-Even more when you have to create several of them, and you think in your head "WHEN CAN'T I VALIDATE ALL THESE LIMES ?".
+Even more when you have to create several of them, and you think in your head "WHY CAN'T I VALIDATE ALL THESE LIMES ?".
 With Former it's all a little easier :

 ```php
 // Create a one-off checkbox